wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 timeout_allowed
 ^^^^^^^^^^^^^^^

-If yes, this indicates that the command is stateful, and will be called again in a certain length of time and instructed to undo its original acton.
+If yes, this indicates that the command is stateful, and will be called again in a certain length of time and instructed to undo its original action.

 +--------------------+--------+
 | **Default Value**  | yes    |